-The available commands are described in detail in the command reference section of the user guide, and a summary table of all the parameters is provided.
+The available commands are described in detail in the vfctrl command lists in the Reference Information of the XVF3615 user guide, and a summary table of all the parameters is provided.
+This includes the number of optional arguments [arg 1]..[arg N] following <COMMAND>.

-Following the <COMMAND> there are a number of optional arguments [arg 1]..[arg N] which depend on the specific parameter.
-These are detailed in the command tables later in the document.